weaverba137/hpsspy/README.rst

 Requirements
 ------------

-Hpsspy assumes that the HPSS utilities `hsi and htar`_ are installed.
+HPSSPy assumes that the HPSS utilities `hsi and htar`_ are installed.
 You may need a NERSC account to download and install these utilities.

 .. _`hsi and htar`: https://www.nersc.gov/users/data-and-file-systems/hpss/storing-and-retrieving-data/software-downloads/